In Light of Nature Photography, LLC.

 Our photography workshops and tours vary in length, location, season, and physical difficulty.
 Please read the full workshop/tour description before registering.
 If you have any questions, please ask us — we are here to help and to make your workshop fun, safe, and enjoyable.

-In particular it is important for you to read the workshop description so you fully understand the physical exertion level, range of weather conditions to expect, and required equipment the workshop.
-Please also read the rules of behavior for In Light of Nature Workshops.
+In particular, it is important for you to read the workshop description so you fully understand the physical exertion level, the range of weather conditions to expect, and required equipment the workshop.